jackrschumacher/ASTRA-Notes/ROS2/ros2 notes.md

 * Go to the ROS2 workstation folder and run the following:
 	* colcon build
 	* source /opt/ros/humble/setup.bash
-		- This should be the location, if not install may be corrupted
 	* ros2 run [package_name] [node_name]

 ### When modifying the package and other Notes